Michael Pitre

-Michael Jonathan Pitre (born January 3, 1985) is an American football coach and former player who is the running backs coach for the Atlanta Falcons of the National Football League (NFL).
+Michael Jonathan Pitre (born January 3, 1985 in Fontana, California) is an American football coach and former player who is the running backs coach for the Atlanta Falcons of the National Football League (NFL).
 Pitre was previously the running backs coach for the Chicago Bears.

 College career

 After graduating from El Modena High School, Pitre chose to attend UCLA.
 While at UCLA, Pitre played fullback, where he was a three-year starter and a team captain.